 “Knowing there is so much more to learn keeps me thirsty for knowledge” said landscape artist Sterling Edwards (tweet this quote!) in Creating Luminous Watercolor Landscapes.

-Indeed, even seasoned artists can find that there’s some new or different way to practice a technique when it comes to painting landscapes.
+Indeed, even seasoned artists can find that there’s some new or different way to practice a technique when it comes to painting watercolor landscapes.
 Edwards began as an oil painter, meticulously creating realistic paintings until he one day discovered the loose nature of watercolor.
 The rest is history: he now teaches workshops throughout the United States and Canada, is a published author, and reaches an international audience through his instructional DVDs.

-Free Tips for Painting Landscapes
+Free Tips for Beautiful Watercolor Landscape Paintings

 Inspiration for your Landscape Artwork: Fog